 Let us help you make sure you aren't paying more than you need to.

 Individuals are entitled to an annual exemption.
-If you think that your investments have made substantial gains and you have not yet made use of your annual allowance, you should consider taking financial advice as you may be able to utilise your annual allowance, or reinvest in an ISA (subject to the ISA limits).
+If you think that your investments have made substantial gains and you have not yet made use of your annual exemption, you should consider taking financial advice as you may be able to utilise your annual exemption, or reinvest in an ISA (subject to the ISA limits).

-Inheritance Tax is a tax on the estate, any ownership of a business, or share of a business, is included in the estate for Inheritance Tax purposes.
+Inheritance Tax is a tax on the deceased's estate in excess of their nil rate band(s).
+Any ownership of a business, or share of a business, is included in the estate for Inheritance Tax purposes but in some cases will qualify for relief from inheritance tax.
 Let us help you with your Inheritance Tax liability.

-The Inheritance Tax threshold remains unchanged for 2019/20 at £325,000, whilst the family home allowance has increased to £150,000.
-This means individuals (with direct dependants) will be offered a family home allowance so they can pass their home on to their children or grandchildren tax-free after their death.
+The Inheritance Tax threshold remains unchanged for 2019/20 at £325,000, whilst the residence nil rate band has increased to £150,000.
+This means individuals (with direct descendants) may be eligible for a residence nil rate band so they can pass their home, or its value, on to their children or grandchildren potentially tax-free after their death.

 Trusts can be a useful means of preserving wealth, by allowing assets to be passed down through the generations in a secure and tax efficient manner.
 There may be tax advantages in setting aside assets in a trust.